seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ### Overview

-At it's simplest, theming is the process of "skinning" specific brand, design and behavior requirements onto the C2DS for application use.
+At it's simplest, theming is the process of "skinning" specific brand, design and behavior requirements onto the design system for application use.
 This includes establishing design tokens such as color and typography as well as standards for spacing, border radius and other shared primitives.
-Theming also involves crafting the style and state-based behavior for the C2DS components (for example, defining what
+Theming also involves crafting the style and state-based behavior for the design system components (for example, defining what
 `onSelect()` or `isDisabled`, etc. means visually).
 As another example, the `<Button/>` component would need to define styles for each of the different variants -- `solid`, `icon`, `floating`, etc.

-It is important to recognize that, in an effort to be flexible and unopinionated, the C2DS system does not ship with most theming defaults.
+It is important to recognize that, in an effort to be flexible and unopinionated, the design system system does not ship with most theming defaults.
 The tradeoff of this flexibility is slightly more set up for initial integration.

 ### Theming model